-Professional networking is simply networking, specifically relating to work and career advancement.
+Professional networking is a type of networking, specifically relating to work and career advancement.
 The reason for professional networking is to build and develop effective business relations, through a range of platforms.
-When someone has a professional network, then, it means they have a network of connections they can draw on for work-related reasons.
+When someone has a professional network, it means they have a network of connections they can draw on for work-related reasons.

-Building a professional network can involve attending events and networking in person, as well as networking online, usually on social media – for most people, LinkedIn is the best networking platform.
+Building a professional network can involve both attending events and networking in person, as well as networking online, usually on social media.
+It’s usually thought that LinkedIn is the best networking platform.

 Why Is Networking Important?

 Professional networking is important in a range of situations; from seeking a new job, to making sales.
-It’s helpful to build up a professional network over time, so that when you are job searching, looking for a reference or an introduction, you can draw upon this network and use it to your advantage.
+It’s helpful to build up a professional network over time, so that when you are job searching, looking for a reference, an introduction or a favour, you can draw upon your network and use it to your advantage.